How Do You Know You’re In A One-Sided Relationship? 13 Signs

 • Is ours a healthy relationship?

-4. There’s a lack of mutual respect in a one-sided relationship
+4. There’s a lack of mutual respect

-“Your needs may end up being deemed as not germane to the relationship, since your partner believes theirs are more pronounced and prominent.
-As a result, it’s possible a lack of respect may ensue,” he adds.
+“When a person doesn’t respect their partner, they might think, ‘To hell with what my partner needs, my wants are more important’,” says Dr. Bhonsle.
+“Your needs may end up being deemed as not germane to the relationship since your partner believes theirs are more pronounced and prominent.
+As a result, it’s possible a lack of respect may ensue.”

+Constantly having to live with this feeling of impending doom is one of the biggest one-sided relationship signs.
 “It’s like the sword of Damocles,” says Dr. Bhonsle.
 “When the king saw that there’s a sword hanging above his head, he stopped enjoying life.”

 6. A one-sided relationship may leave you more insecure

-If you’re feeling like you’re the only one in a relationship, you’re naturally going to try and do all you can to make it feel more natural.
+If you’re feeling like you’re the only one in a relationship, you’re naturally going to try and do all you can to make it feel more authentic.
 When all the gifts, phone calls (that you initiate), and favors end up overwhelming you, you’ll be left feeling fatigued as a result.

 8. There’s an acute lack of labels